Computer Science Program Description - Department of Computer Science - Purdue University Skip to main content

 • Interfaces

 Topics will be introduced during one-hour lectures with a professor.
 Lectures are immediately followed by a two-hour lab with our TA's to introduce projects working on the topics introduced during lecture.
 The projects will get incrementally harder during the two weeks.
-At the end of the program there is a live coding exam to simulate what the exams will be like in the CS 18000 course, as well as to review what you have learned during the Bridge Program.
+At the end of the program there is a non-graded multiple choice exam and a live coding exam to simulate what the exams will be like in the CS 18000 course, as well as to review what you have learned during the Bridge Program.

-Note: Bridge does not give a student credits towards graduation, nor does the program equip a student to skip the first course or move to the faster/paced CS 18000-BLK section.
+Note: Bridge does not give a student credits towards graduation, nor does the program equip a student to skip CS 18000.

 Department of Computer Science, 305 N. University Street, West Lafayette, IN 47907